raggleton/PythiaPlotter/README.md

 	python PythiaPlotter.py

 	```
 	Note that by default, this will also run `dot` over the GraphViz file to produce a PDF plot.
-If you don't want it to, use `-nD` flag.
+If you don't want it to, use `-nD|--noDot` flag.

+-If you want all the particle names in the resultant PDF to look nice, use the `--convertTex` flag.
+Note that this is still experimental.
+In particular, running latex gives errors.
+Keep pressing `ENTER` though and it will still produce a nice PDF.

-- [Optional] Run `dot` over your GraphViz file to make the plot:
+- If you used the '-nD|--notDot' flag, to run `dot` over your GraphViz file to make the plot:
 	```
 	dot -Tpdf qcdScatterSmall.gv -o qcdScatterSmall.pdf